 Follow these steps to edit the description for an object:

-Select the object from the Process model in which to edit its description.
+Select the object from the Process model.

 In the Description setting, edit the information to display when viewing documentation for this object and then press Enter.
 Alternatively, use the What-You-See-Is-What-You-Get (WYSIWYG) rich text editor to stylize your text by clicking the More icon